ScottA38/gpaconsulting.co.uk/content/homepage/services.md

 ---
-title: 'Services'
+title: 'Our Services'

 # The "header_menu_title" value will be used as text for header buttons.
 # The "title" value will be used if value for "header_menu_title" is not provided.
-header_menu_title: 'The Auditing Process'
+header_menu_title: 'Services'

 # The "navigation_menu_title" value will be used as text for fixed menu items.
 # The "title" value will be used if value for "navigation_menu_title" is not provided.
-navigation_menu_title: 'Our Process'
+navigation_menu_title: 'Our Services'

 # The "weight" will determine where this section appears on the "homepage".
 # A bigger weight will place the content more towards the bottom of the page.